 As with all other mental health conditions, a dual diagnosis can be diagnosed by referring to the criteria within the Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
 A trained professional, such as a therapist, psychiatrist, or addiction specialist can offer this diagnosis upon hearing a client’s symptoms and discussing their history.
 Other testing services can also help in the diagnostic process, including questionnaires, interviews, quizzes, and so on.

 The most effective way to receive a diagnosis is to reach out to a mental health professional who can assess your individual situation and recommend treatment.

 How is Dual Diagnosis Treated?

 In the past, those presenting with a dual diagnosis were advised to stop their substance abuse before reaching out for help.
 Luckily, this old-fashioned way of approaching a dual diagnosis is no longer.
 Studies have proven that treating both conditions simultaneously is most effective.

-Dual Diagnosis Treatment Structure
+Dual Diagnosis Treatment Structure in Florida